adrienPAVOINE/ClustCheck/README.md

 ### That’s it!

-You’ve competed an overview of the package main functions.
+You’ve completed an overview of the package main functions.
 Hope it will provide useful tools for happy clustering evaluation!